 How do plastic-eating mushrooms work?

-Researchers have observed how some fungi species can gobble up certain varieties of petroleum-sourced polymers, or the long chains of carbon and hydrogen atoms that often compose plastic.2 The plastic-eating mushrooms kick things off by releasing enzymes, or proteins that speed up chemical reactions, to degrade these polymers.
-Various types of enzymes secreted by fungi can break down the polymers into smaller units called monomers.3 But how are they able to feast on materials that only entered mass production after World War II?
+Researchers have observed how some fungi species can gobble up certain varieties of petroleum-sourced polymers, or the long chains of carbon and hydrogen atoms that often compose plastic.2 Mushrooms that eat plastic kick things off by releasing enzymes, or proteins that speed up chemical reactions, to degrade these polymers.
+Various enzymes secreted by fungi can break down the polymers into smaller units called monomers.3 But how are they able to feast on materials that only entered mass production after World War II?

 Out in nature, some fungi degrade organic materials like dead plants and animals, so they evolved the skills to tear apart polymers with structures somewhat like those found in plastic.
 It turns out that the group of enzymes long used by fungi to deteriorate lignin, a natural polymer found in the cell walls of most plants, work well on degrading mass-produced plastics polyethylene (PE) and polyvinyl chloride (PVC).
 The same seems to be true for other plant-degrading enzymes called esterases, which can help fungi eat the plastics polyethylene terephthalate (PET) and polyurethane (PUR).4